 - Absorb nutrients from food a lot better since you will be very insuling sensitive.

 Of course you need to be careful about:

 - Your diet being on the point to ensure that you can still trigger the anabolic processes and build muscle.

 - Being wary of over eating to avoid feeling bloated and stuffed

-- Already needing to be comfortable with 16/8 to avoid blood sugar crushes.
+- Already needing to be comfortable with shorter fasting windows to avoid blood sugar crushes.